emsifa/evo/README.md

 #### `Query` Attribute

-`Query` attribute used to get value from HTTP request query.
+`Query` attribute is used to get a query value from HTTP request.

 ```php
 #[Get]